TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-dlp-file-policy-apollo.md

   cloudEnvironments="public"
   ownershipId="CloudAppSecurity_DataProtection"
 />
-# Labels and Sensitive Information Types in Microsoft Cloud App Security and Microsoft Information Protection

-# Article on labels, Sensitive Information Types in Microsoft Cloud App Security and Microsoft Information Protection

-## Welcome to our new guided troubleshooting experience for DLP and file policies
+# Welcome to our new guided troubleshooting experience for DLP and file policies

 This experience provides common solutions, important documents, and relevant how-to videos.